The Gig Economy and Social Security: Designing Policy for a New

 - Mandates registration through a government portal

-announced mechanisms to map and register gig workers, expanding
+mechanisms to map and register gig workers, expanding eligibility for

 Features of the Code on Social Security